MAProsper/web-nxdt/README.md

 Try it out at: <https://nxdt.m16r.xyz>
 You can also use it offline or install it.
-If you prefer dedicated apps: [GitHub Releases](https://github.com/MAProsper/web-nxdt/releases)
+If you need dedicated apps: [GitHub Releases](https://github.com/MAProsper/web-nxdt/releases)

 ![Demo](.meta.gif)